 On Major Feast days (those listed in the Prayer Book under the heading "Holy Days" and "Other Major Feasts," pp. 16-17), the propers shall be those appointed for that Day.
 Otherwise, the propers for the day are those cited in the Book of Common Prayer, pp. 528-529, from which the Priest Ordinand is free to choose.
 In the ordination of Deacons, the Bishop will choose the propers.

-a.
-The Preacher:
+11. The Preacher:

-In the Ordination of Deacons, the Bishop will appoint the preacher.
+For the ordination of deacons, the Bishop is the preacher.